 No surprise, the burials of the Catacomb culture are in catacombs.
 It's a modest advance but identifies them as a separate culture.
 The Yamnaya create shaft graves and the Catacombs add a burial niche beneath the shaft, which is the namesake.
 Similar graves are found in Mycenaean Greece and parts of Eastern Europe.

-Animal sacrifices include head and hooves of goats, sheep, horses and cattle.
-Animal sacrifice occurs in about 16% of Catacomb graves.
 Cattle sacrifices are more frequent than in the previous Yamnaya culture.
-Horse burials were also found, and previously appear in the earlier Khvalynsk and Poltavka cultures.
+Horse burials are also found, and previously appear in the earlier Khvalynsk and Poltavka cultures.

 Catacomb burials sometimes involve vast amounts of kurgan stelae, or stone statues and figurines.
 The previous Yamnaya culture honored this ritual as well.
 Over three hundred stelae have been found from the Yamnaya and the Catacomb cultures.

 A curious trend appears as the skulls of deceased Catacomb people are modelled in clay.
 Again this is a rite reserved for the elite.
 The mouth, ears and nasal cavity are filled with clay.
-The artisan then models over the features of the face.

-The treatment is applied to men, women and children.
-The early clay death masks may have been prototypes for the later gold masks found in Mycenaean Greece.
 In Egyptian culture, death masks are used to guide the spirit of the dead person back to its final resting place in the body.
-Masks were made of wood, cloth, plaster, or for the Kingly, silver and gold.
+Masks are made of wood, cloth, plaster, or for the royal, silver and gold.

-Daily life for the Catacomb culture was busy with herding and raising cattle, goats, sheep, and pigs.
+Daily life for the Catacomb culture is busy with herding and raising cattle, goats, sheep, and pigs.
 Specialized occupations appear including weaver, bronze worker and weapons maker.
 Plows and ancient grains found at settlement sites indicate early agriculture.

-Settlements are not always settled.
-People continue to live a nomadic existence as they've done for thousands of years.
-Trade is by nature an active medium.
 In some regions, people might stay awhile, usually to set up camp near a water source, then move on.
 Matveyevka in western Russia is a more permanent settlement with several stone houses.

 Ornate and elaborate ceramics work is common in the tombs and in daily use.
 Some elements show possible use of the flax plant, or its fibrous sister hemp.